whitjord/subnotes/README.md

 To keep what you learn.

-We can spend a lot of time and effort teaching and learning new information, but very little on retaining that information, which is too often forgoten or lost.
+We can spend a lot of time and effort teaching and learning new information, but very little on retaining that information, which is too often forgotten or lost.

 Notes and Flashcards have strengths and weaknesses.
 Fortunately each of their weaknesses is overcome by the strength of the other.

 * __Notes__ are ideal for capturing and organizing important facts.
-* __Flashcards__, along with __Spaced Repetition__, are ideal for getting important facts into a your long term memory.
+* __Flashcards__, along with __Spaced Repetition__, are ideal for getting important facts into your long term memory.
 If you would like to learn more about this you may want to look at the following topics on Wikipedia.
     * [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition)
     * [Flashcard](https://en.wikipedia.org/wiki/Flashcard)
     * [Forgeting Curve](https://en.wikipedia.org/wiki/Forgetting_curve)
     * [Testing Effect](https://en.wikipedia.org/wiki/Testing_effect)
     * [Spacing Effect](https://en.wikipedia.org/wiki/Spacing_effect)

-## Why An Open Standard for Notes, Flashcards, and Spaced Repetition
+## Why an Open Standard for Notes, Flashcards, and Spaced Repetition

 * Existing open source projects focus on either *notes* or *flashcards*, but not both.
 * Existing open source projects focus mainly on a single end user application, but not a standard that could be intergrated into multiple applications.
 * Existing open source Spaced Repetition software limits what "scheduling" algorithms a person can use.
-* Propriatary solutions have the same issues as the open source ones and are, well, propriatary.
+* Proprietary solutions have the same issues as the open source ones and are, well, proprietary.

 ## Definition of Terms

 * __Notecard__ - A *notecard* consists of a *subtitle* (plain text) and a *note* (to be determined markup language).
 It may also act as a container for other *notecards* (*sub-notecards*) or *flashcards*.
-* __Flashcard__ - A study *question* and *answer* associted with a *notecard* (to be determined markup language).
+* __Flashcard__ - A study *question* and *answer* associated with a *notecard* (to be determined markup language).
-* __Notebook__ - An organized collection of *notecards* and *flashcards* (Technically the root or top level *notecard*).
+* __Notebook__ - An organized collection of *notecards* and *flashcards* (technically the root or top level *notecard*).
 * __Library__ - A person or organization's collection of *notebooks*.

 ## Existing Specifications Used by This Standard